PV217 Service Oriented Architecture

 Frontal lectures.

 Final oral colloquium on the topics of the course.
-During the semester, students will have a simple team project about the creation of a microservice system using the Quarkus framework.
+During the semester, students will have some assignments about the creation of a microservice system using the Quarkus framework.

 Vyučovací jazyk